lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 Another important use case of PSK authentication in the EDHOC protocol is session resumption.
 This allows previously connected parties to quickly reestablish secure communication using pre-shared keys from a prior session, reducing the overhead associated with key exchange and asymmetric authentication.
 By using PSK authentication, EDHOC allows session keys to be refreshed with significantly lower computational overhead compared to public-key authentication.
 In this case, the resumption PSK is provisioned after the establishment of a previous EDHOC session by using EDHOC_Exporter.
 Thus, the external PSK may serve as a long-term credential, while the resumption PSK is a short-lived credential derived from a previous EDHOC session.

-Section 3 provides an overview of the PSK method flow and credentials.
+Section {{protocol}} provides an overview of the PSK method, including its message flow and associated credentials.
 Section 4 outlines the changes to key derivation compared to {{RFC9528}}.
 Section 5 details message formatting and processing, and Section 6 describes the usage of PSK for resumption.
 Section 7 defines the use of EDHOC-PSK with OSCORE.
 Security considerations are described in Section 8, and Section 9 outlines the IANA considerations.

 # Conventions and Definitions